Jannkar/turtle_nest/README.md

 It offers the following benefits:

 - **Supports multiple package types**: C++, Python, Mixed (C++ & Python), and Custom Msg Interfaces
+- **Creates Nodes** - C++, C++ Lifecycle and Python Nodes.
+Fully executable out of the box and ready for further development.
 - **Easy to use** - no need to dig through the ROS 2 documentation for the right commands or manually add things to CMakeLists.txt or setup.py.
-- **Creates C++ and/or Python nodes** - which are ready for immediate development.
 - **Automatically adds necessary dependencies** - rclpy, rclcpp, rosidl_default_generators, ...
-- **Option to create a launch file** - to run your nodes with a single command.
+- **Option to create launch and parameter files** - to run your nodes with a single command, with parameter examples.
-- **Option to create a parameter file** - with parameter examples for the created nodes.
 - **Naming conventions enforced** - no more failing builds due to incorrect package or node names.
 - **Remembers the important details** - workspace path, maintainer name, and maintainer email for your future packages.